 I’ve only ever seen one rape analogy that I thought worked, and that’s because the objective was to point out the stupidity of victim blaming in rape cases.

 Rape Jokes Aren’t Funny

 We use humor and analogy to help us understand our world, and humor in particular relies on (among other things) pushing the boundaries of comfort and social acceptance.
-People joke about religion, politics, gender, crime—even race and homosexuality still get a workout from standup comedians.
+People joke about religion, politics, gender, crime—even race and homosexuality still get a workout from some standup comedians.
 Is rape a special case?
-Perhaps not; maybe it’s fair game like everything else.
+Perhaps not; maybe it’s fair game like so much else.
 Except that it isn’t.
 Rape is a violent, humiliating, abusive act that is damaging on a scale that I’m not sure one can grasp without experiencing it.
 I wouldn’t wish something like that on my worst enemy, but I think anyone who believes it’s ok to make rape jokes should take a moment to imagine it: someone pins you down (or threatens your life or drugs your drink or waits until you’re asleep) and penetrates you without your consent.
 Imagine the fear, the pain, the violation, the humiliation, the disgust…do you think you would ever find humor in that situation?
 Do you think you would be ok—really ok—with people making your trauma the source of their amusement?